Master Potter & American Treasure

 Warren MacKenzie pottery, gracing the shelves of some of the world's finest museums, is also touched by many in their everyday lives.
 An artistic expression that is a functional piece from which people eat and drink.

 I developed this site in homage to Warren.
 I am not a potter, just a person who appreciates the struggle between function and form in design.
-I started this sight to share what I believe is Warren's perspective on functional pottery.
+I started this site to share what I believe is Warren's perspective on functional pottery.
 It is important that a visitor recognize this is only what I can distill from a few books I read, not necessarily Warren's actual philosophy.

 It is this 'functional' aspect that first and foremost has become the legacy of Warren.
 How a bowl or cup will function: graceful, balanced, expressive, the anti-thesis of our throw-away, cookie-cutter, commercialized lives.
 At a time when it was important for artists to differentiate themselves, regardless of the media, Warren stands as an artist non-ego.